-Oh, sure, a few talk about solutions, such as Brandon Smith of Alt-Market.com.
+Oh, sure, a few talk about solutions.
 But there aren’t enough who are doing so, and they’re few and far between.

 Vance Lindstrom, author of Rebuilding a Village, has put a lot of thought into the problem.
-He has been a guest on DestinySurvival Radio.
+He has been my guest on DestinySurvival Radio a couple of times.
 What follows is a summary of his second visit to the show.